 Beyond the 4% Rule: How Much Can You Spend in Retirement?

 You’ve worked hard to save for retirement, and now you’re ready to turn your savings into a paycheck.
-But how much can you afford to spend?
+But how much can you afford to withdraw from savings and spend?
 If you spend too much, you risk being left with a shortfall later in retirement.
 But if you spend too little, you may not enjoy the retirement you envisioned.